A3sal0n/FalconGate/README.md

 - [Install from scratch](https://github.com/A3sal0n/FalconGate/wiki/Install_from_source)

+### Public API

+FalconGate uses its own cloud based API engine to support the capabilities of the platform.
+Currently our API provides access to centrally collected lists of malicious IP addresses and domains used by Malware and cyber criminals.
+All the sources used to collect this information are open source and publicly available.

+You can register to get access to our public API [here](http://eepurl.com/cHtpQj).
+Once you receive your access key you can configure it in FalconGate's webgui to start receiving the updates.

 ### Limitations

 Currently the Raspberry Pi version 2 and 3 have both only one slow ethernet interface (10/100 Mbit).
 The traffic forwarding in the gateway it's done using only this interface.
 This has an impact in networks with fast internet connections (e.g. > 50Mb/s).
 However it's still good enough for the home networks of many people's  and even some small businesses.